Freeman TD lifts Ravens over Bears with Jackson sidelined

 AP Sports Writer

-CHICAGO (AP) — Subbing for star quarterback Lamar Jackson, Tyler Huntley led a winning drive capped by Devonta Freeman’s 3-yard run with 22 seconds remaining, and the Baltimore Ravens beat the Chicago Bears 16-13 on Sunday.
+Subbing for Jackson, Huntley led a winning drive capped by Devonta Freeman’s 3-yard run with 22 seconds remaining, and the Baltimore Ravens beat the Chicago Bears 16-13.

+“It’s crazy,” Huntley said.
+“I was walking toward the bus and Lamar texted me.
+He said, ‘Go do your thing today and (I’ll be) watching.’”

 Justin Tucker kicked three field goals, and the Ravens came away with the win after losing the previous week at Miami.